Frequently asked questions

 Then, I did interviews with people for all of the above, and visited Pennsylvania to get a feel for it.
 The interviews changed the way that I wrote the book, and the things that happened in it - for example, driving tends to be okay for my chronic illnesses, but my friend Tracy told me that it can be difficult with Lyme, so I moved Brigid and Priya closer to each other.
 I also got sensitivity reads, especially for Priya's Indian-American identity - one after I finished the first draft of the novel, and another that went through my editor at Quirk first.

 Are you chronically ill?

-Yep, I have two autoimmune disorders and a number of other problems & issues with my body.
-I'm managing it better than I used to, but I still have flares somewhat regularly.
+Yep, I have two autoimmune disorders, endometriosis, and a number of other problems & issues with my body.
+I have flares pretty regularly.

-How did you come up with the idea for LYCANTHROPY?
+How did you come up with the idea for LAOCI?

 I've always been obsessed with werewolves as "monsters," because to my mind, they were always just people with a chronic illness that affected them at regular intervals - just like me.
 Also, they're extremely cool, and I wanted more female werewolves.
 In the frustration as I was coming out of a long and difficult flare, I wrote a prose poem called "How to Be a Werewolf."
 As I was talking to my friend, Hannah, about the concept of a girl in a support group who meets a werewolf there, she stopped me and said, "oh, that's a book."
 And it turned out it was.